Skuair/food-truck-locator-wp-plugin/readme.txt

 - Map directly informs visitors where you are now, depending on the browser local time, or your next location
 - Hide quickly a location or a day/time with a visible property

+Maps are rendered with the Leaflet library.
+Source code is available at https://github.com/Leaflet/Leaflet.

 **Translations**
 Currenlty english and french are supported.
 Translators are welcome.